ImTom6/IRP_2026/Mutation Analysis/README.md

 **Mutation_Analysis_Full.sh:** Full pipeline including intermediate file cleanup

 Caution: All code has been sanitized prior to uploading.
-Therefore, do not expect any code to run as is.
+Therefore, do not expect any code to run _as is_.
 You will need to alter directory pathways and file names where necessary.
 The pipelines have been designed in a way that places all of this information near the top, making it as easy as possible to get up and running.

 **References:**